patrickoser/social-app/README.md

     If you run into errors
         None of the protected routes are populating.

-        Check placement of Protected component and AuthProvider
+        Check placement of Protected component and AuthProvider.

         Check how Protected/AuthProvider are constructed.